kayaking with a view of the mountains

 Local warranty and repair availability - One big benefit of buying in the US is that many major outdoor retailers (like REI, Dick’s Sporting Goods, or even direct from brands like Advanced Elements, Sea Eagle, or Intex) offer strong warranty support and easy returns.
 Before you buy, check whether the manufacturer has US-based repair centers and how easy it is to get spare parts like valves or patches.
 With how widely inflatable kayaks are used in the States, repair kits and spares are usually easy to source online or in-store, which isn’t always the case elsewhere.

 Regional conditions - Finally, it’s worth thinking about where you’ll be paddling most.
 Coastal states like California or Maine mean dealing with ocean swells and tides, while the Midwest is more about calm lakes and rivers.
-In the Pacific Northwest, rain and cold water temps make drysuits and wetsuits almost essential, while in Florida or Texas, you’re more concerned with sun protection and wildlife, like gators.
+In the Pacific Northwest, rain and cold water temps make enclosed cockpits and spray skirts almost essential, while in Florida or Texas, you’re more concerned with sun protection.
 Where you plan to paddle should guide the kayak you choose.

 Safety Checklist for Inflatable Kayaking in the US